 You bet your BOOTY it does!
-The thing is, Crushed Ice is slightly less committed to its undertones compared to some other gray paint colours, but it sure as heck isn’t a TRUE gray.
+The thing is, Crushed Ice is slightly less committed to its undertones compared to some other gray paint colors, but it sure as heck isn’t a TRUE gray.
 Crushed Ice lightly favours a green undertone, but given the right interior lighting or exposure, it can easily flash slightly blue or violet.

 These flexible undertones make it a great choice with MANY of today’s popular white quartz/marble-look countertops as it can humour a WIDE range of undertones, whereas some other grays can be limiting.

-Like with every paint colour, I highly recommend using SAMPLIZE.
+Like with every paint color, I highly recommend using SAMPLIZE.
 Samplize is a peel & stick paint sample that you can easily move around your room for over HALF THE COST of traditional sample pots – and they deliver right to your front door!

 Learn all about Samplize HERE

-Is Crushed Ice a good exterior colour?
+Is Crushed Ice a good exterior color?

-- Make sure your ROOF and any surrounding stone and brick suit Crushed Ice – it’s less common for it to look good with brick…even stone can be a stretch.
+- make sure your ROOF and any surrounding stone and brick suit Crushed Ice – it’s less common for it to look good with brick…even stone can be a stretch

 There will be NO perfect match (regardless of what your paint store tells you).
 You can fully expect to see shifts in undertones, temperature, and depths, but you could check out…

-- Benjamin Moore Moonshine (it’s cooler)
+- Benjamin Moore Moonshine

 Crushed Ice is definitely finicky, so you’ll want to be careful when partnering it up in a palette.